RyanWangZf/SDSIT/README.md

 Welcome!
 This course is jointly taught by UC Berkeley and the Tsinghua-Berkeley Shenzhen Institute (TBSI).

+*Notice*: the password access to all links below is shared in the course WeChat group, please check.

 ### Instructors

 - Prof. [Laurent El Ghaoui (UC Berkeley)](https://people.eecs.berkeley.edu/~elghaoui/) <elghaoui  [at] berkeley.edu>
 - TA Zifeng Wang (TBSI) <wangzf18 [at] mails.tsinghua.edu.cn>
+-

 ### Schedule